CrowE4M4FI4/html-sample-assignment-with-playwright-tests/README.md

   - [ x] Use `npm i` to install packages
         - it is okay to see warnings after this steps - as long as node_modules folder is created you are alright!
   - [x ] Use `npm run browser-install` to install the browser environment for testing
-- [ ] All the tasks of the "Specific requirements" section MUST be solved
+- [ x] All the tasks of the "Specific requirements" section MUST be solved
 - [ ] All the tests MUST pass.
 Fix the errors in case any tests don't pass BEFORE you submit (acceptance criteria)
   - [ ] Use `npm run test` to run all tests in the terminal
   - [ ] (Optional) Use `npm run test-ui` to run all the tests with GUI